VA Disability Ratings for Hip Replacement

 VA rates hip replacements under 38 CFR § 4.71a, Schedule of Ratings – Musculoskeletal System, Diagnostic Code 5054 as follows:

-- 100% – for one year following implantation of prosthesis
+- 100% – for four months following implantation of prosthesis or resurfacing

 - 90% – following implantation of prosthesis with painful motion or weakness such as to require the use of crutches